Sagar2366/LearnWithSagar/QOTD/answers.md

 Diagram/Example:

 In this diagram, initially, all requests are routed to the blue environment.
 When a new software version is ready, it is deployed to the green environment.
 After it passes all tests, the router starts routing the requests to the green environment.
-If the new version fails in production for some reason, the router goes back to routing requests to the blue environment.  ```mermaid graph LR
+If the new version fails in production for some reason, the router goes back to routing requests to the blue environment.

+graph LR
 A[User] -- Request --> B{{Router}}
 B -- Route to --> C[Blue Environment]
 B -- Route to --> D[Green Environment]